 [3] 3.2

-Wording confusing – seems on first reading to say that s 27 contains definition of ‘child’.
-We recommend: ‘ … where a sheriff is coming to a decision under section 27 of the 2011 Act’.
-(There could be added at the end of this ‘in relation to a child’, but this is unnecessary because s 27 already makes this clear.)
+We find this wording confusing.
+It seems on first reading to say that s 27 contains definition of ‘child’.
+We recommend inserting: ‘… where a sheriff is coming to a decision under section 27 of the 2011 Act’.
 [6] 3.4(b)

 There seems to be no Form for application for extension or variation of an interim compulsory supervision order under s 98.
 This should be supplied.